-The Power of Art #48 - Pieta
+The Power of Art #49 Kourosh Salehi 'Pieta'

 The cloud, symbolising deity, is hovering silently above the heads of the mourning Mary and her dead son.
 Jesus wears worn-out jeans, while his torso remains naked as in the original from the Renaissance.
 Additionally, Mary’s veil ideally harmonises with the Christian form of representation.
 This contemporary photographic reinterpretation of a major Christian subject by a Muslim artist has nothing blasphemous, but in the polar opposite of this estimation is spanning massive bridges between the different realities, between East and West – striving for peace, respect and mutual understanding.